laravel/docs/routing.md

 Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
 Shared attributes are specified in an array format as the first parameter to the `Route::group` method.

+Nested groups smartly "merge" attributes with their containing group: middleware and `where` conditions are merged and names, namespaces and prefixes are appended.
+Namespace separators and slashes in URI prefixes are automatically added.

 <a name="route-group-middleware"></a>
 ### Middleware